MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-scheduled-refresh.md

 ms.topic="article"
 ms.tgt_pltfrm="na"
 ms.workload="powerbi"
-ms.date="04/01/2016"
+ms.date="07/25/2016"
 ms.author="asaxton"/>
 # Configuring scheduled refresh

 If your dataset supports scheduled refresh, by using Refresh Now and Schedule Refresh, there are a few requirements and settings important for refresh to be successful.
 These are **Gateway connection**, **Data Source Credentials**, and **Schedule Refresh**.
 Let’s take a closer look at each.

-This will describe the options available for both the [Power BI Gateway – Personal](powerbi-personal-gateway.md) and the [Power BI Gateway – Enterprise](powerbi-gateway-enterprise.md).
+This will describe the options available for both the [Power BI Gateway – Personal](powerbi-personal-gateway.md) and the [On-premises Data Gateway](powerbi-gateway-onprem.md).

 To get to the schedule refresh screen, you can do the following.